Skip to main content

 Overall, the game's optimization is generally praised for its smooth performance, even on low-end systems, and the efficient design of builds and abilities.
 However, some users report occasional random hangs lasting 5-10 seconds, indicating that there are still optimization issues to address.

-• “Builds and abilities are lean and optimized, but there are interesting combinations and nothing is useless.”
+• “Builds and abilities are lean and optimized, but there are interesting combinations and nothing feels useless.”

-• “Runs smoothly even on a potato, and it's a cinch to reconfigure.”
+• “The game runs smoothly even on a low-end PC, and it's a cinch to reconfigure.”

 • “The only other complaint I have is that it's weirdly unoptimized, and so randomly hangs for 5-10 seconds at a time.”